FLClab/TA-GAN/README.md

 ### Training

 Everything needed to reproduce the results published in "Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy" is made available.
 The datasets can be downloaded here: https://s3.valeria.science/flclab-tagan/index.html.
 After downloading the datasets, run the following lines to train the model on one of the datasets provided.
 Note that the optimal hyper-parameters are defined as default values for each model. **If you don't have access to a gpu, add the parameter ```gpu_ids=-1```.**

 **Axonal F-actin rings**
 ```
-python3 train.py --dataroot=FActinRingsDataset --model=TA-GAN-axons
+python3 train.py --dataroot=AxonalRingsDataset --model=TAGAN_AxonalRings
 ```
 **Dendritic F-actin rings and fibers**
 ```